 Patterns of interaction within the Middle East and with other states; problems of security and peace in the region; ideology, nationalism, and economic interests as factors influencing the behavior of the states.
 Offered occasionally.

 PSC 336 LATIN AMERICA IN WORLD POLITICS

 Prerequisite: Upper Division status.
 Politics in the region of Latin America within the context of international relations theory.
 Development of the Latin American subsystem; major actors and movements within the region, including human rights and democratization; globalization and free trade; the influence of the United States; and the legacy of colonialism and the Cold War.
 Offered occasionally.

 3, 3/0; NW14

 Prerequisites: Upper-division status; PSC 101 or PSC 102.
 Interdependent global political economy; complex process by which governments, corporations, individuals, and information technology are integrated and interconnected on a global scale; costs vs. benefits of globalization.
-Offered fall only.
+Offered once a year.